-- New development may occur where vacant land is contiguous to existing or programmed urban facilities (CP) - Service extensions for areas with multiple ownership and premature platting only when there is reassembly or sector plans provided (CP) - Open space lands and water shall be acquired or regulated as appropriate to serve one or more of the following purposes: conservation of natural resources and environmental features; opportunities for outdoor education and recreation; shaping of the urban form; conservation of archeological resources; provision of trail corridors (CP) - Criteria for designation of a new neighborhood activity center that includes transit service potential, fiscal impact, capacity of public services, market potential, potential for shaping the built environment.
-The VCSDP recommends designating the Volcano Cliffs Village Center as a neighborhood activity center in the Albuquerque-Bernalillo County Comprehensive Plan.
-(CP, WSSP) - Design controls to protect the escarpment, archeological and other resources through controls on height, runoff, color and materials (NWMEP) - Preservation of views to and from the volcanic escarpment through setback, height and building massing limits (WSSP, NWMEP) - In the Volcano Cliffs area, the City shall encourage assembly of lots of multiple owners, cluster of housing to provide more open space and efficient provision of utilities, use of xeriscape landscaping and other water conservation techniques to be encouraged through provision of master plan infrastructure prior to normal extension of infrastructure.
-(WSSP) - Orderly, efficient (from the standpoint of urban infrastructure), and environmentally sensitive development of the Volcano Cliffs through planning approvals and infrastructure extension determinations (WSSP)
+• New development may occur where vacant land is contiguous to existing or programmed urban facilities (CP)

+- Service extensions for areas with multiple ownership and premature platting only when there is reassembly or sector plans provided (CP) - Open space lands and water shall be acquired or regulated as appropriate to serve one or more of the following purposes: conservation of natural resources and environmental features; opportunities for outdoor education and recreation; shaping of the urban form; conservation of archeological resources; provision of trail corridors (CP) - Criteria for designation of a new neighborhood activity center that includes transit service potential, fiscal impact, capacity of public services, market potential, potential for shaping the built environment.
+(CP, WSSP) - Drainage and flood control are the most important functions of the City's arroyos.
+Other uses within or adjacent to them should not interfere with these functions.
+(FPA, 16) - Arroyos, whether in a natural or altered state, shall be used for purposes in addition to drainage whenever practicable, and whenever the utility of such multiple use is determined to outweigh the foreseeable risk of harm or injury from such use.
+(FPA, 16) - The City shall encourage the development of parks adjacent to the drainage channels of designated Urban Recreational Arroyos (such as the Boca Negra), and along segments of arroyos connecting significant activity areas.
+The design of public amenities shall be planned and programmed as part of the arroyo corridor planning process.
+(FPA, 52) - Standards for the location and design of transmission and subtransmission facilities should be followed in order to mitigate potential adverse siting impacts of transmission and subtransmission facilities, especially on areas having significant historic and cultural value.
+(FPESTSF, 4-8) - Public access trails and easements are recommended as an integral part of private development adjacent to Major Public Open Space.
+(MPOSFP, 28) - The location of access points, parking and trail heads will be coordinated with the sidewalk system, existing and proposed trails identified in the Bikeways and Trails Facility Plan, and on adjacent Federal lands.
+(MPOSFP, 29) - Facility development adjacent to the escarpment shall be consistent with the requirements of the Northwest Mesa Escarpment Plan or its successor.
+(MPOSFP, 49) - Proposed primary and secondary trails within the Volcano Mesa area will provide opportunities and critical linkages for the off-street trails system to support both commuter and recreational cyclists.
+(T&BFP, 21-22) - Design controls to protect the escarpment, archeological and other resources through controls on height, runoff, color and materials (NWMEP) - Preservation of views to and from the volcanic escarpment through setback, height and building massing limits (WSSP, NWMEP) - In the Volcano Cliffs area, the City shall encourage assembly of lots of multiple owners, cluster of housing to provide more open space and efficient provision of utilities, use of xeriscape landscaping and other water conservation techniques to be encouraged through provision of master plan infrastructure prior to normal extension of infrastructure.
+(WSSP)

+• Orderly, efficient (from the standpoint of urban infrastructure), and environmentally sensitive development of the Volcano Cliffs through planning approvals and infrastructure extension determinations (WSSP)